gulfiliz/gulfiliz.github.io/_posts/2025-05-17-wittgenstein.md

 He returned to Cambridge in 1929.
 He submitted the Tractatus as his PhD thesis.

 The examiners were Russell and G.E.
-Moore — two of the greatest philosophers of the century.
+Moore, two of the greatest philosophers of the century.

 Wittgenstein concluded the viva by